A Mean Field Game Approach to Equilibrium Pricing with Market Clearing Condition: Intuitive Derivation of the Mean Field Problem

 \section{Intuitive Derivation of the Mean Field Problem}

 In this section, in order to introduce the special form of forward-backward stochastic differential equations of McKean-Vlasov type to be studied in this paper, we give a heuristic derivation of the mean-field limit problem from the corresponding equilibrium problem with finite number of agents.
-As a motivating example, we consider the equilibrium-based pricing problem of $n$ types of securities, which are continuously traded in the security exchange in the presence of a large number of participating agents indexed by $i\in\{1,\cdots, N\}$.
-Every agent is supposed to have many small clients who can only trade directly to the agent via over-the-counter markets (OTC) and have no access to the security exchange.